fumeapp/laranuxt/readme.md

 ![](resources/laranuxt.gif?raw=true)

-> Now with examples on using Dark Mode and the Nuxt Api module!
+> Examples on using Dark Mode, authentication, and listing data

 ### What is included